mrakesh0608/Sahaay/README.md

 Sahaay is an application which Digitize, Analyze & Predict Medical Reports using Deep Learning.
 It provides a solution to digitize the handwritten prescriptions, lab reports and detect various diseases.

 ## Main Features
-- Prescription Digitization
+- Prescription Digitization (in development)
 - Brain Tumor Classification
 - Kidney Stone Classification
 - Skin Disease Classification
-- Calories Estimation (in development)
+- Calories Estimation
-- Digital Prescription
+- Digital Prescription (in development)
 - Search About Medicine

 ## App Features